A Study of Experimental Immunotherapy With Autologous (your own) T-cells for Non-Small Cell Lung Cancer

 Lymphodepletion/Treatment (Part 3):

-- All subjects with NSCLC with EGFR mutations or ALK/ROS1 aberration (Arm C only) should have received and failed appropriate targeted therapy following NCCN guidelines.
-These subjects could have received and failed PD 1/PD L1 checkpoint blockade therapy.
+- All participants with NSCLC with EGFR or ALK/ROS1 aberration (Arm C only) should have received and failed appropriate targeted therapy following National Comprehensive Cancer Network (NCCN) guidelines.
+These participants could have received and failed PD-1/PD-L1 checkpoint blockade therapy.

 - Experimental systemic regimens are allowed.